-Description: AdaptiveSleepService.exe is not essential for the Windows OS and causes relatively few problems.
+Description: AdaptiveSleepService.exe is not essential for Windows and will often cause problems.
 The file AdaptiveSleepService.exe is located in a subfolder of "C:\Program Files".

 AdaptiveSleepService.exe is a file with no information about its developer.
 The program is not visible.
 AdaptiveSleepService.exe is not a Windows system file.
 You can uninstall this program in the Control Panel.
-Therefore the technical security rating is 41% dangerous, however you should also read the user reviews.
+AdaptiveSleepService.exe appears to be a compressed file.
+Therefore the technical security rating is 40% dangerous, however you should also read the user reviews.

 Recommended: Identify AdaptiveSleepService.exe related errors

 Important: Some malware camouflages itself as AdaptiveSleepService.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the AdaptiveSleepService.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.